 To be eligible for graduation honors, students must have earned a minimum of 30 semester hours of non-pass/fail work at Troy University prior to their final registration.
-Honors will be computed based on the average of all hours attempted at Troy University and transfer credit, excluding any remedial courses.
-The last term of enrollment is NOT calculated towards graduation honors.
+Honors will be calculated based on the average of all hours attempted at Troy University and transfer credit, excluding any remedial courses.